openedx/edx-documentation/decisions/0001-develop-documentation-translation-process.rst

 1. When is the translation process triggered?
 =============================================

 Every six months, a newly named Open edX release is created, which includes the documentation.
 When this release is "cut", the translation process should also be triggered.
 For example, where the Nutmeg version of the Open edX software is released, the translation process should also be triggered to translate the Nutmeg Documentation.

 2. How is the translation process triggered?
 =============================================
 An Admin account must add documents to a Transifex Project in order for them to be translated.
 Admin accounts have access to financial information and the ability to delete Transifex Projects.
 In order to keep this part of the process secure, we believe that a human should be involved in this process to assure that financial information stays in the right hands and so that an accidental merge will not delete Transifex projects.
 Currently, a GitHub bot account with Admin access to Transifex updates the translations for several repositories.
 This is the old and insecure way of doing it that neither Transifex nor GitHub recommend.
 We are retiring that bot account in preference to this secure and modern method.
 We believe that elevated permissions should not be granted to a bot or an app, and we should instead do a bit of the work manually to ensure that we receive the results we want.
 That is not to say that some parts of this process cannot be automated.

 Bringing translatable documentation material into Transifex:
  #.
 When a new named release is cut, a Github Pull Request should be created that tags Github users that are also Transifex Admins.
 This GitHub PR will contain the generated files to be uploaded to Transifex.
  #.
 To complete the process, the Github User/Transifex Admin will pull the PR and locally run a script which uses their own credentials that uploads the documents to Transifex.
  #.
 The user would then merge the PR as a record that the material is on Transifex and ready to be translated by the greater open source community.

 3. How does the translation process work?
 =============================================
 Translators use Transifex to translate strings stripped from the documentation.
 These strings are kept in a Project in Transifex, where each string belongs to a uniquely named document, which is related to a document in the documentation.
-Projects can also be grouped into "Transifex Memory", so that similar strings can rely on previous translations to help inform future translations.
-Once uniquely named documents are uploaded to a Transifex Project within a pre-existing group, similarly worded strings will automatically be translated.
-Strings that need attention will be highlighted for users to focus on.
+In Transifex, Projects can be grouped together to share the same "Transifex Memory".
+Through this feature, strings from previous releases of the documentation that are identical to the current release of documentation will be automatically translated, thus speeding up the time it takes to translate the entire document.
+For example, if the Nutmeg release has been completely translated and is in Transifex Memory, when the Olive release is cut, the strings will look for identical strings from the Documentation in the Nutmeg release and automatically populate them.

 Upcoming work will automate the process of syncing files between GitHub and Transifex.
 Once a preset fraction of the strings are translated, a notice will be triggered to Transifex Admins that translations are ready.
 This will create a new Pull Request with these new translations.
 A maintainer of the edx-documentation repo will be asked for a review, and in combination with Transifex Admins, merged.
 In addition, this syncing process can be run regularly after the threshold is reached in order to increase the fraction of strings translated.